South Africa: Top 10 Useful Phrases for Travellers

 So, you have arrived in South Africa.

-You are ready for safaris, spectacular scenery, delicious food, and perhaps a few conversations that leave you smiling politely while wondering what just happened.
+You are ready for safaris, spectacular scenery, delicious food and perhaps a few conversations that leave you smiling politely while wondering what just happened.

 South Africa has 11 official languages, which means locals often switch between languages and expressions with impressive ease.
 The good news is that English is widely spoken, but learning a few local phrases can make your trip more enjoyable and help you connect with people along the way.